cnoe-io/idpbuilder/docs/pluggable-packages.md

 ### Runtime Git server content generation

 As mentioned earlier, Git server contents are generated at compile time and cannot be changed at run time.
-To solve this, Git content should be created at run time by introducing a new flag, `--package-dir`, to idpbuilder.
+To solve this, Git content should be created at run time by introducing a new flag, `--package`, to idpbuilder.
 This flag takes a directory that contains ArgoCD Applications.
 If this flag is not specified, use the embedded FS to provide the "default experience" where it uses the manifests provided at compile time to bootstrap and add predetermined packages to the cluster.

 Because Helm and Kustomize can reference remote repositories, this approach introduces a use case where secrets must be passed to the cluster from local machine.
 Kubernetes resource YAML files are often stored on a private Git server and require credentials to access.
 For ArgoCD to access the Git server, the credentials must be passed to ArgoCD as Kubernetes Secrets.